panacloud/bootcamp-2020/README.md

 [Class 18 Urdu YouTube Video](https://www.youtube.com/watch?v=oFxmMVi6U0U)

-### Bootcamp 2020 Project 7A: Rebuild the Expense Tracker App and Quiz App with React/TypeScript it should be a Progressive Web App (PWA)
+### Bootcamp 2020 Project 7A: Rebuild the Expense Tracker App and Quiz App with React/TypeScript it should be a Progressive Web App (PWA) with Offline Capability and Push Notifications

 You should deploy them on Surge as well make it an Android App, Apple App and Windows App (If you have a Store account's you may deploy on the stores as well).